Academic Catalog

 MKTG 49800 Internship with Academic Enhancement (NLA)

 Off-campus experience involving varied, nonroutine work projects designed to allow students to synthesize academic theory with real-world operations of an organization.
 Primary responsibility is on the student to develop a project proposal and then carry out its requirements in conjunction with a faculty sponsor.
 Internship credit falls under the business elective category in the degree requirements.
-A maximum of may be earned in any combination of internship (ACCT/FINA/INTB/MGMT/MKTG 49800) and BINT 39800.
-Prerequisites: Senior standing; completion of appropriate principles course; a minimum cumulative GPA of 2.70; Business-Link Professions Workshops 1,2,3; completion of School of Business internship application and permission of instructor.
+A maximum of 8 credits may be earned in any combination of internship (ACCT/FINA/INTB/MGMT/MKTG 49800) and BINT 39800.
 Pass/fail only.
+Permission of Dean required.
 (F, S, SUM, W)

 MKTG 49900 Independent Study: Marketing (NLA)

-This course allows students to work with faculty on an individual basis, focusing on a topic of interest to both the student and faculty.
+Allows students to work with faculty on an individual basis, focusing on a topic of interest to both the student and faculty.
 The content of the course, coverage, delivery format, and the method of determining grades will be mutually agreed upon and must be included in the course proposal submitted along with the independent study form for approval by the dean.
 Guidelines are available in the School of Business dean’s office.
 A variable amount of credit may be earned toward the degree.
-Students must have a 3.00 cumulative grade point average and must have completed at least in the subject matter.
-Prerequisites: Dean permission.
+Students must have a 3.00 cumulative grade point average and must have completed at least 6 credits in the subject matter.
 (B,F,S,IRR,U,Y)